Hurry Up, Baby! The Truth about What Induces Labor

 If you have any of these symptoms, contact your health care provider right away.

 Pregnancy loss is devastating for couples.
+We are here to provide compassionate care during this time of healing.
 As with any grief, everyone’s experience is different.
 At CHI Health, we offer resources including support groups and bereavement organizations for patients who experience pregnancy loss.

 For more questions, reach out to your Women's Health provider.